jaceyacey/Word-Guess-Game/README.md

-# Word-Guess-Game
+# Pokemon Guessing Game

 A hangman-style pokemon guessing game.
-Guess from any of the original 151 pokemon.
+Guess from any of the original 151 pokemon!

+Press any character on your keyboard to start!